Welcome, glad you found us!

 If you are looking for something unique, you have come to the right place.
 Take a look around the site.
 Whether you call it metal sculpture, metal art, garden sculpture, nautical art, or yard art… these are my ideas in metal!
-Visit the metal gallery to see some of the works available now.
+Visit the metal gallery to see works available now.

 I create handmade pieces that represent the world around me.
 Since I have lived in Charleston, South Carolina most of my life, you will find all forms of Lowcountry wildlife in my art.
 It could be something I saw in the water or at the beach - a shrimp, a crab, sometimes even some foreign inspiration hits and a seahorse develops.
 It may be one of the many birds and, of course, fish I see while out in the river fishing.
 It could even be a representation of the lizards that like to watch me work in my shop.
 The inspiration for a sculpture could come from anywhere!